SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(3-Your-first-Item).md

 ### Our item

-Now onto the `item` of our new ItemGroup.<br>
+Now onto the `item` of our new ItemGroup.

-We will use the class CustomItemStack for this. (import `io.github.thebusybiscuit.slimefun4.libraries.dough.items.CustomItemStack` for this)<br>
+We will use the class CustomItemStack for this. (import `io.github.thebusybiscuit.slimefun4.libraries.dough.items.CustomItemStack` for this)

 You can create a new named Item like this:

 ```java
 CustomItemStack categoryItem = new CustomItemStack(Material.DIAMOND, "&4Our very cool Category");
 ```

-You can even use Color Codes in your item's name.<br>
+You can even use Color Codes in your item's name.

 For a complete list of Materials, consult [Spigot's Javadocs](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html).

 ### Full assembly